CarrKnight/freelunch/README.md

 ## Plots

 Two plot commands can help understand the quality of our estimations and cross-validation.
-First, we can look at confidence intervals (red dots), how wide they are and how often the real point is contained within them:
+First, we can look at confidence intervals (black error bars), how wide they are and how often the real parameter (red dots) is contained within them.
+Ideally what we want is very small confidence intervals with the red dots in them about 95% of the times.

 ``` r
 abc.cv %>% plot_confidence_intervals(limit_number_of_runs_to_plot_to = 120)